 If you are a progressive, spend a week reading nothing but conservative or libertarian news sources like The Drudge Report, The Blaze or Reason.
-If you are a conservative, spend a week reading nothing but progressive or socialist websites like Think Progress, The Daily Kos, or Jacobin.
-If you are a spiritual person, read nothing but the skeptic and atheist subreddits.
-If you are a free thought rationalist, follow the /r/psychonaut subreddit—or read Ultraculture’s Consciousness archives, or even take a class on Chaos Magick.
+Are you a conservative?
+Spend a week reading nothing but progressive or socialist websites like Think Progress, The Daily Kos, or Jacobin.
+If you’re a spiritual person, read nothing but the skeptic and atheist subreddits.
+Or maybe you’re a free thought rationalist—follow the /r/psychonaut subreddit, or read Ultraculture, or even take a class on Chaos Magick.

 Do your best to convince yourself and your friends that you sincerely hold these alternate beliefs.
 This exercise will help you break your reality tunnel—Wilson’s oft-used term that means a worldview conditioned in the individual through biological programming and socioeconomic factors.
 We are all trapped in reality tunnels, and every single one seems totally crazy except for our own.

 These exercises are designed to allow you to see beyond your reality tunnel and take an active role in collectively shaping the universe.

 For more mind-warping exercises, check out Ultraculture’s free book and course on magick, which carries on many of Robert Anton Wilson’s teachings and even more, updating them for the modern day.
 It’s an incredible toolkit for causing change in your consciousness in conformity with will.
 Check it out here.

 For bonus awesomeness while you’re scoring your free book, here’s an amazing video by Benny Zen, “Robert Anton Wilson Come Down From Sirius,” below.

 Related Content: The 4 Essential RAW Books for Blowing Your Mind

 Related Content: Here’s 8 Celebrities Who Practice Chaos Magick